نوع مقاله : پژوهشی

 عنوان مقاله [English]

-The Obligations of the Criminal Justice Systems of European States in Implementing the Prohibition of Torture (A Study of the Case-Law of the European Court of Human Rights)
+The Obligations of the Judiciary of European States Regarding the Implementation of the Prohibition of Torture (A Study of the Case-law of the European Court of Human Rights)

 نویسندگان [English]